godarda/godarda.github.io/SUPPORT.md

 Please review our [Code of Conduct](https://github.com/godarda/godarda.github.io/blob/main/CODE_OF_CONDUCT.md) before engaging.

-## Thank You!
+# Thank You!
 Thank you for being part of GoDarda.
-Every question, suggestion, and contribution helps us build a more inclusive and inspiring open-source space.
+Your questions spark clarity, your suggestions shape direction, and your contributions build the foundation of a more inclusive, inspiring open-source space.

+Together, we're not just writing code-we're designing a culture of trust, creativity, and shared growth.